tdechaize/tools_tde/How config CYGWIN64 (+ MinGW32 or MinGW64) into CodeBlocks.md

 		ntdll.dll and kernel32.dll AND msvcrt.dll.
 		Tests OK with both cygwin terminal and console command windows)

-Conclusion to detect presence of DLL "cygwin1.dll" into executable, with last version of CYGWIN 64 bits
-	(version DLL cygwin1.dll : 3.5.3) :
+**Conclusion to detect presence of DLL "cygwin1.dll" into executable**, with last version of CYGWIN 64 bits (version DLL cygwin1.dll : 3.5.3) :

-	a) nothing reference to DLL "cyggcc_s-1.dll" with all version of GCC compiler used ("native" or MinGW32/64) (old version of GCC ?)
+	- a) nothing reference to DLL "cyggcc_s-1.dll" with all version of GCC compiler used ("native" or MinGW32/64)
+		- (old version of GCC ?)
-	b) with all version of GCC compiler used, always linked with "main" DLL of Windows 64 bits "ntdll.dll" present on directory C:\Windows\System32,
+	- b) with all version of GCC compiler used, always linked with "main" DLL of Windows 64 bits "ntdll.dll" present on
+		- directory C:\Windows\System32,
-	c) with version 32 bits of GCC compiler (MinGW32), linked too with DLL 32 bits of Windows "ntdll.dll" present on directory C:\Windows\SysWOW64, and DLL "wow64.dll" and it's derivative, presents on directory  C:\Windows\System32,
+	- c) with version 32 bits of GCC compiler (MinGW32), linked too with DLL 32 bits of Windows "ntdll.dll" present on
+		- directory C:\Windows\SysWOW64, and DLL "wow64.dll" and it's derivative, presents on directory  C:\Windows\System32,
-	d) with version 64 bits of two GCC compilers ("native" and MinGW64), linked with "kernel32.dll" and "kernelbase.dll" presents on directory  C:\Windows\System32,
+	- d) with version 64 bits of two GCC compilers ("native" and MinGW64), linked with "kernel32.dll" and "kernelbase.dll"
+		- presents on directory  C:\Windows\System32,
-	e) with only version MinGW64 of GCC compiler, linked with "msvcrt.dll", present on directory C:\Windows\System32,
+	- e) with only version MinGW64 of GCC compiler, linked with "msvcrt.dll", present on directory C:\Windows\System32,
-	f) with only version "native" of GCC compiler, linked with "cygwin1.dll", present on directory /usr/bin/ (or C:\Cygwin64\bin).
+	- f) with only version "native" of GCC compiler, linked with "cygwin1.dll", present on directory /usr/bin/ (or C:\Cygwin64\bin).

-Conclusion : Dependency of dll "cygwin1.dll" is only implemented with "native" version of GCC compiler into Cygwin 64 bits on Windows 64 bits, not with MinGW32/64 versions of GCC compiler.
+Dependency of dll "cygwin1.dll" is only implemented with "native" version of GCC compiler into Cygwin 64 bits on Windows 64 bits, not with MinGW32/64 versions of GCC compiler.
 And, to assure portability on Windows, use of many "system" DLL present on system directory with mix beetween direct 64 bits DLL and "derivated" 32 bits DLL used by layer "WoW".

-Consequence : Only DLL/executable generated by "native" GCC compiler need presence of DLL "cygwin1.dll" in the PATH, or directly in same directory of this DLL/executable.
+**Consequence** : Only DLL/executable generated by "native" GCC compiler need presence of DLL "cygwin1.dll" in the PATH, or directly in same directory of this DLL/executable.

 After this long explanation (sorry !), return now about how configure these three compilers into CB.

+### Configuration of three compilers GGC included in CYGWIN64 into Code::Blocks

-You must configure this new compiler into CB by selecting main menu "Settings" then submenu "Compiler..." into IDE interface, then, choose "GNU GCC Compiler (default)" and rename this like "CYGWIN native GCC 64 bits" by example, if it's not detected.
+If, CB not autodetect CYGWIN64 on your system, you must configure this new compilers into CB by selecting main menu "Settings" then submenu "Compiler..." into IDE interface, then, choose "GNU GCC Compiler (default)" and rename this like "CYGWIN native GCC 64 bits" by example, if it's not detected.

 Then, you choose tab "Toolchain executable" to position good environment like this

 Toolchain executable :
 	C:\CYGWIN64 (subdirectory \bin will be searched automatically to access to binaries listed after) compilateur C : 			    gcc.exe
 	compilateur C++ : 			g++.exe
 	linker for dynamic lib : 	g++.exe
 	linker for static lib : 	   gcc-ar.exe
 	debugger :					    GDB (default)
 	resource compiler :			windres.exe
 	make program : 				make.exe			(remenber that, this tool is not installed by default)

 Then, you choose tab" "Search directories" to position good environment like this :

-	to compiler : 			C:\CYGWIN64\usr\include   and C:\CYGWIN64\usr\include\w32api (if you want used windows API) to linker : 			C:\CYGWIN64\lib	    and   C:\CYGWIN64\lib\w32api             (if you want used windows API) (but you can add also C:\CYGWIN64\lib\X11 and C:\CYGWIN64\lib\xorg, if you want used X GUI API) to resource compiler : 	C:\CYGWIN64\usr\include	  and C:\CYGWIN64\usr\include\w32api (if you want used windows API)
+	- to compiler : 			C:\CYGWIN64\usr\include   and C:\CYGWIN64\usr\include\w32api (if you want used windows API)
+	- to linker : 			C:\CYGWIN64\lib	    and   C:\CYGWIN64\lib\w32api             (if you want used windows API)
+							- (but you can add also C:\CYGWIN64\lib\X11 and C:\CYGWIN64\lib\xorg, if you want used X GUI API)
+	- to resource compiler : 	C:\CYGWIN64\usr\include	  and C:\CYGWIN64\usr\include\w32api (if you want used windows API)

 Then, you can type this into command console Windows : "C:\CYGWIN64\bin\g++.exe --version"; result here :